AlirezaKToosi/Natflix--Backend/ReadMe.md

         spring.datasource.url: Set the URL of your MySQL database. spring.datasource.username: Set the username for your MySQL instance. spring.datasource.password: Set the password for your MySQL instance.
+   3.initialize Database with Sql Script in init sql folder
 ### Running the Backend

-1. Open a terminal in the ShoppingCard-Backend folder.
+1. Open a terminal in the Natflix--Backend folder.
 2. Build the project using Maven
 3. Run the backend application using the following command:
 4. java -jar Natflix__Backend_jar